max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.findTween(tweenObject [SceneObject], tweenName [string]) : ScriptComponent
 	Returns the tween's ScriptComponent.
 Useful for reading out the parameters set in the inspector.

+		Example:
+			global.findTween(obj, "tweenName").api.time : Number (read/write), duration of the tween component.

+-

+global.circularDistance(a [Number], b [Number], mod [Number]) : Number
+	Returns the closest distance from a to b if the number line of length mod would be a circle.